2 pounds Shin beef or any other stewing meat*

 1 tablespoon finely-chopped parsley

-absolutely can't find suet, vegetable shortening may be substituted.
+*** If you absolutely can not find suet, vegetable shortening may be substituted.
 See Hints below.

 Using a lightly floured hand, shape pieces of the dough into balls the size of large walnuts.